Costco vs. Sam's Club: Which Warehouse Club Is Better for Your Wallet?

 - Our pick: Costco

-Both big-box stores offer an array of membership benefits free or at discounted prices, including home improvement and maintenance services, car-buying services, identity protection and pharmacy savings.
+Both big-box stores offer an array of membership benefits beyond gas and grocery savings that are free or at discounted prices.
+That includes home improvement and maintenance services, car-buying services, identity protection and pharmacy savings.

 But Costco offers more.
 For example, the warehouse club offers special pricing on life insurance, pet insurance, and auto and home insurance.
 Members who saved reported an average of $595.86 in auto insurance savings the first year they switched.
 Costco also offers business health insurance and impressive travel packages.